Lukauigi/LukaszBedUnityLearn/README.md

     * Hold Alt while holding LMB to navigate easily
     * How to edit parameters in script (SetBool, SetTrigger, SetInteger)
     * RMB on a state block to set as default layer to be the initial state
+    * Added a parameter "Speed_Multiplier_f" which is a parameter on other variables to change speed of multiple other variables (GoTo Animator => click a state => under multipliers: check a parameter box & specify parameter.)
 * Utlize Audio
     * Play & stop audio
     * Play audio on loop